pakeke-constructor/umg-mod-monorepo/overview.md

 OUTPUT:

 [example_mod:my_entity] {
-    id = 15 -- all entities are assigned an id.
+    id = 15 -- all entities are assigned an id internally.
-            -- This is the only "special" component x = 69,
+            -- IF YOU MODIFY THIS, STUFF WILL EXPLODE!!!
+YOU HAVE BEEN WARNED x = 69,
     y = 4001,
     vx = 0,